-Before the Seoul Olympics Paraguassu trained extensively with team Carlson Gracie and became renowned for tapping opponents with the Sode Guruma Jime choke from within his opponent’s guards.
+Before the Seoul Olympics Paraguassu trained extensively with team Carlson Gracie and became renowned for tapping opponents from with the Sode Guruma Jime choke from within his opponent's guards.
 Following the 1992 Olympics Paraguassu moved to Switzerland and was apparently totally unaware that the technique had become so widespread in BJJ, and that his name was being eponymously used to describe it.
 He only found out 19 years later, when he overheard another instructor coaching a student to use Ezequiel choke.

 4. De la Riva Guard

 De La Riva trained with Carlson Gracie in the heyday of the legendary Carlson Gracie Academy in Rio.
-The training was tough and abrasive and in keeping with Carlson’s aggressive style of jiu-jitsu.
-Ricardo de la Riva, however, was a much smaller man than many of his contemporaries and he spent long periods of time fighting from underneath larger, stronger opponents with aggressive passing styles.
+The training was tough and abrasive and in keeping with Carlson's aggressive style of jiu-jitsu.
+Ricardo de la Riva, however, was a much smaller man than many of his contemporaries and he spent long periods fighting from underneath larger, stronger opponents with aggressive passing styles.
 It was during this period that he developed and mastered the de la Riva guard position.